-So, here are some tips to help keep those fish on that manage to pop free after plowing into your Skitter Walk / Top Dog lures and stay hooked up that should help you some...
+So, here are some tips to help keep those fish on that manage to pop free after plowing into your Skitter Walk / Top Dog lures and stay hooked up; that should help you some...

 First, a little explanation of what can happen so that you both can see and feel how they can become unbuttoned after striking them can occur.
 Carefully take one of your favorite Top Water lures and hold the lure in the middle of one hand, then slowly rotate the lure while holding steady onto the rear treble hook.
-You will find that after a rotation of about 200 degrees or so, the hook will become tight as it binds up on the rear split ring, and then from that point, it will start rotating along with the lure.
-Now picture a fish that likes to roll one of these baits after hitting it at Mach 2 and twisting simultaneously.
-Redfish and Big Gator Trout (worse Tarpon) tend to do just that...
-Now you see why you can lose those fish, they roll over or flop around enough that if those conditions are just right to pop the hook free, Bummer...
+You will find that after a rotation of about 200 degrees or so, the hook will become tight as it binds up on the rear split ring, and then, from that point, it will start rotating along with the lure.

-Then, some time back, it came to help (not cure 100% of the time naturally) that condition.
+Then, some time back, it came to me (not 100% of the time) that condition.
 It only needs to be done on the rear treble hook since if you apply this modification to both hooks, they can get latched together when it lands.
 The trick is to install a quality barrel swivel in between the rear lure split ring and then add another split ring to the hook itself.
-I have found that a Spro Power Swivel in the #6 size that is rated for 80 pounds (way more robust than your other weak links like the line) works well and seems to hold up to Saltwater use with no issues IF (as you should always do) washed off it after such abuse.
-With this little upgrade, now the dude can roll all around with your Top Water lure like a Gator in a death roll, and if you keep the line from going slack, you should keep them hooked up 😊
+I have found that a Spro Power Swivel in the # 6 size that is rated for 80 pounds (way more robust than your other weak links like the line) works well and seems to hold up to Saltwater use with no issues IF (as you should always do) wash it off with fresh water after such abuse.

-Below is an example photo of a new one out of the box and one under it with some upgrades done that has been through as many dogfights with Reds and Trout as some (pun intended) NFL Quarterbacks we know, And so much so that all the Pro Cure scent I have put on the lure and water has now stained it some.
+Below is an example photo of a new one out of the box and one under it with some upgrades done that has been through as many dogfights with Reds and Trout as some (pun intended) NFL Quarterbacks we know, And so much so that all the Pro-Cure scent I have put on the lure and water has now stained it some.

 Other tips to help you with your post-strike hook-up ratio: